-Google’s Stance on AI Generated Content: Evidence, Theory & Ideas
+AI Generated Content: Google’s Stance, Evidence, Theory & Ideas

 Evidence: Google’s Only Concerned with Quality

 Google has been quite adamant about things when it comes to content and makes sure that anyone and everyone in SEO is aware of the importance of EEAT.
-Even though Google has stated clearly that it only looks for content that is helpful to the user, regardless of whether it was made via AI or by Human writers, the evidence we found seems a bit divided.
+Altho0ugh Google states that it looks for helpfulness in content, the evidence says otherwise.

-Many believed that it was the use of AI content that led to many sites being deindexed by Google during March 2024 (back when the update was rolling out).
+Many believe that AI-Generated Content was responsible for sites that Google deindexed during March 2024 (back when the update was rolling out).
 Multiple Reddit threads like this one popped up with people complaining about their sites getting deindexed.
 The chatter online that this update might be specifically targeting AI content was buzzing, as many websites got a manual action penalty along with being deindexed for around 2 days.
 Later on, some of these sites reported that they had gotten indexed again with the manual action penalty being removed.

 However, when John Mueller’s website got deindexed, everyone knew that it wasn’t AI content that the update was specifically targeting.
-But speculations aside, one of the common things found with most websites that were hit with the manual action and deindexation was Google calling it “Pure Spam”.
+But speculations aside, the most common factor with websites Google hit with manual action and deindexation was the label of “Pure Spam”.

 Pure Spam, according to Google is defined as follows: